Frequently Asked Questions (FAQ)*

-If you were exposed to someone who was diagnosed with the COVID-19 virus, you should quarantine for the recommended time in order to not expose others if you happen to have the virus yourself.
+If you were exposed to someone who was diagnosed with the COVID-19 virus, you should quarantine for the recommended time in order to not expose others in case you happen to have the virus yourself.

-Please see the COVID-19 Isolation & Homecare Recommendations for more information
+Please see the COVID-19 Isolation Instructions for more information.

 What Can I do?
 What is open?

-Please refer to and follow the Health Officer’s Order and the State Public Health Officer’s List of Essential Critical Infrastructure Workers.
-In accordance with the State and County Order, these essential services will remain open:
+In accordance with the State and County orders, these services will remain open:

 - Healthcare organizations, such as hospitals, medical and mental health clinics, doctor offices, pharmacies, health care supply stores, and other health care facilities; Veterinary care and all healthcare services provided to animals;